7figurefortune/bolt.diy/CONTRIBUTING.md

 - Check the [issue tracker](#) to avoid duplicates.
 - Use issue templates (if available).
-- Provide detailed, relevant information and steps to reproduce bugs.

 ### 2️⃣ Code Contributions
 1. Fork the repository.
 2. Create a feature or fix branch.
 3. Write and test your code.